mmbman/Katagiri/jewel-mirror-awareness.md

 Maybe you can explain seventy percent of Buddha, using words.
 The rest you cannot explain.

-At one time I became attendant to Hashimoto Roshi, and accompanied him on a trip to Nagoya where he was to give teisho on the Shobogenzo.
+At one time I became attendant to Hashimoto Roshi, and accompanied him on a trip to Nagoya where he was to give *teisho* on the *Shobogenzo*.
 The job of the attendant was to follow him wherever he went, and to buy train tickets if he needed them.

 So this day he gave me his purse and told me to buy a ticket.
 And when I opened the purse I realized there was not enough money.
 So I told him that the money was not enough.

 He immediately replied, “If I had enough money I would not ask you, I would not give you my purse to buy a ticket.”